 Downtown is known for its bustling nightlife scene, with live music bars, restaurants, and the famous honky-tonk highway.
 On the other hand, Music Row is a historic district home to many of Nashville's major record labels and recording studios, making it a fascinating spot for music fans, industry professionals, and those interested in music history.
 So, whether downtown or Music Row is better for you depends on your preferences and what you hope to experience during your visit to Nashville.

 Should You Stay Downtown or at Music Row?
 What's the Difference?

 Music Row and downtown Nashville are different.
 A lot of people think that Music Row is Broadway.
-In fact, lower Broadway is known as “honky-tonk” highway whereas Music Row is where record labels and recording studio’s are located.
+In fact, Lower Broadway is known as the “honky-tonk” highway, whereas Music Row is where record labels and recording studios are located.

 - The Country Music Hall of Fame